ivandustin/pyopenaigptcli/README.md

 cat input.txt | gpt instructions.txt - > README.md
 ```

-## Example
+## Practical Example

+Let's say you want to write a technical document.

+Write a draft of your technical document in `draft.txt`.

-Suppose you have a file named `tech-doc.txt` with the following content:
+Create an instructions file named `tech-doc.txt` with the following content:

 ```
 Create a technical document.
 ```

-To generate a draft based on this input, you can run the following command:
+Generate the document with following command:

 ```bash
 gpt tech-doc.txt draft.txt > README.md
 ```

-This command will use the GPT model to generate text based on the content of `tech-doc.txt` and save the output to `README.md`.

 ## OpenAI API Key